Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 }

-Trigger.new records in after context are read-only.
-We create a fresh Account object with just Id + Client_Contact__c — only that field gets updated, nothing else is touched.
+- 💡Trigger.new records in after context are read-only — create fresh Account object with just Id + field

 "I wrote an after insert trigger on Account that creates a Contact per Account using Account Name as LastName, inserts all Contacts (DML 1 — Ids now populated), maps Contact.AccountId to Contact.Id, then builds partial Account update objects and updates Client_Contact__c in DML 2.
 Zero SOQL, 2 DML, fully bulkified."